Antonio Fleming

 Antonio Fleming (born February 6, 1974) is an American former football offensive guard in the National Football League (NFL) for the Carolina Panthers and Arizona Cardinals.
 He also was a member of the Frankfurt Galaxy and Birmingham Thunderbolts.
 He played college football at the University of Georgia.

-Early years
+Early life

 Fleming attended Calhoun County High School.
 He was a two-way player at defensive tackle and tight end, while also being the long snapper.
 He recorded almost 300 tackles and 23 sacks in his last three years.

 As a senior, he registered 21 receptions for 356 yards, 3 receiving touchdowns, 220 rushing yards, 2 rushing touchdowns and 3 two-point conversions.
 He received Class A All-state, All-Georgia and All-area honors at the end of the season.

 He was a four-year starter for the basketball team.
 He also practiced track, finishing fourth in the state meet in the shot put as a freshman and in the discus throw as a junior.